Vierordt's law

 Karl von Vierordt in 1868 was the first to record a law of time perception which relates perceived duration to actual duration over different interval magnitudes, and according to task complexity.
 It states that, retrospectively, "short" intervals of time (e.g., 10 seconds) tend to be overestimated, and "long" intervals of time tend to be underestimated.
-The other major paradigm of time estimation methodology measures time prospectively.
+To put it more objectively, if a person reproduced different intervals in a time range, the shorter intervals tended to be reproduced as longer and longer intervals were reproduced as shorter in reality.
+Also in between these shorter and longer intervals, there is an in-different interval where the time is accurately perceived and thus is neither overestimated nor underestimated.